lavague-ai/LaVague/docs/docs/lavague-qa/examples.md

 ### Feature file

-Here, we test the login functionality on Wilkipedia by providing credentials.
+Login is a core part of most websites, we test basic login functionality by providing credentials.

 ```gherkin
 Feature: Wikipedia Login